voxpupuli/puppet-nfs/README.md

 and feature requests are always welcome, visit https://github.com/derdanne/puppet-nfs or send me an email.

 When you are using a puppet version 3.x like it is shipped with Redhat Satellite 6, please use a version 1.x.x from puppet forge or the branch puppet3 when cloning directly from Github.
-(Note: https://github.com/derdanne/puppet-nfs/pull/49#issuecomment-285091678)
+(Note: https://github.com/derdanne/puppet-nfs/pull/49#issuecomment-285091678).
+I'll recommend using puppet >= 4.6.1, puppet versions up until 4.6.0 had various issues.

 If you want to contribute, please do a fork on github, create a branch "feature name" with your features and do a pull request.